HamishPayne/CODE-WORDS/Classroom/Week-07/readme.md

 ![](sprite_1.gif)       |  ![](sprite_2.gif)

 We also looked at adding in sound using the p5.js sound library.
 We made fairly simple sketches which would play a sound when you clicked the mouse.
-Using audio for my main project was something I was thinking about as it could be considered a non-physical thing.
+This was really helpful to learn because I am planning on using some sort of audio input/output for my main project.

 See the sketch [HERE](https://hamishpayne.github.io/CODE-WORDS/Classroom/Week-07/Sound_Test/)